 Excluding items such as merger integration and pension charges, profit was 63 cents per share, in line with analysts' average estimates, according to Reuters Estimates.

-Verizon shares fell 50 cents $30.96 on the New York Stock Exchange.
+Verizon shares were down 85 cents at $30.65 on the New York Stock Exchange in late morning trading.

 (Reporting by Sinead Carew; Editing by Derek Caney and Ted Kerr)